FortAwesome/wordpress-fontawesome/readme.txt

 == Changelog ==

+= 4.1.0 =
+* Added support for using Font Awesome Version 6 Free with CDN.
+In order to use Version 6 Pro with this plugin, it's still necessary to use a Kit, since Version 6 Pro is not available on the classic CDN.
+* Renamed the "Version 4 Compatibility" option as "Older Version Compatibility", since compatibility features may now involve both Version 4 and Version 5.
+* Devel
+* FIX: in some cases, when running the conflict detector on the back end, there was an error about an undefined variable called $should_enable_icon_chooser.
+  Fixed.
+* FIX: in some cases, when running php 8.0 or higher, there was an error related to calling method_exists().
+Fixed.
+* **Developers:** The v4_compatibility() method has been deprecated and will be removed in a future release.
+It's now just compatibility().
+* **Developers:** The preference named "v4Compat" in the array argument to the register() method has been deprecated and renamed "compat".
+Any uses of "v4Compat" are automatically translated to "compat".
+* **Developers:** There are no breaking changes.
+Any code that uses the above deprecated features will continue to work the same without modification in this release.

 = 4.0.4 =
 * FIX: add hash values to JavaScript chunk file names to resolve the problem where sometimes an old cached version of a JavaScript file would load in the browser